Part of Sytner Group

 Just over a decade since Frank retired from behind the wheel of Touring Cars racing career, Sytner had become one of the biggest and most successful dealership groups in the United Kingdom.
 It was around this same time when fellow racing driver, Roger Penske was looking to expand Penske Automotive Group’s operations into Europe.
 Their shared interests brought the two great forces together with a $135 million deal in 2002.
 A newly appointed CEO Gerard Nieuwenhuys continued the expansion in 2003, while Laurence Vaughan became chairman.

-Get better data.
-Get in touch to find out more.
+Yes easily, just get in touch to find out more.